romizb/Big-Floof-Energy/README.md

 ![Banner Image Placeholder](https://github.com/romizb/Big-Floof-Energy/blob/main/jasmine%20banner.jpg)
 ## Objective summary

 The aim of this project is to create a python based, user-friendly, web application to streamline dog care and management among roommates.
 This application will allow roommates to collaboratively organize tasks such as walking, feeding, and providing water for the dog.
-The program will also integrate web scraping features to track discounts on dog food from various e-commerce websites, and supply weekly reports as CSV files, containing data on completed tasks, and spending on dog food.
+The program will also integrate web scraping features to track discounts on dog food from various e-commerce websites, as well as be able to supply weekly reports as CSV files, containing data on completed tasks, and spending on dog food.

 ---
 ## How to install